 Climbing Blencathra via Hall’s Fell and returning via Blease Fell is the best way to enjoy my favourite mountain.
 Halls Fell has some minor scrambling but leads directly to the summit trig.

 I find Blencathra (or Saddleback) the most enjoyable mountain to climb and explore in the Lake District.
 Partly this is due to its isolation; Blencathra stands apart from the other Lakeland hills looking south and west offers a vast panorama covering the majority of fells in the area but it is also partly due to the contrasting nature of the mountain.
 To the south a vast claw appears to have ripped the mountain apart leaving deep gullies and sharp ridges whilst to the north slopes fall gently in to an empty wilderness where it is possible to escape the crowds even on a popular summer’s day.
-Finally though I rate Blencathra because I know it so well – all my holidays from 7 upwards were taken in the attractive village of Threlkeld which lies at its foot and I have explored the slopes ever since.
+Finally though I rate Blencathra because I know it so well.
+Every holiday from age 7 upwards were taken in the attractive village of Threlkeld which lies at its foot and I have explored the slopes ever since.

 READ a separate account of one of my best days on Blencathra here